Caravan axle wheel locks help to tackle caravan theft and save customers money on their insurance.

-Caravan Guard offer a 10% saving on caravan insurance for fitment for either of these axle wheel locks.
+Caravan Guard offers a 10% saving on caravan insurance for fitting either of these axle wheel locks.

 A wheel clamp and hitchlock combination is usually the minimum required security to obtain insurance cover, but as in Caravan Guard’s case, an axle wheel lock will usually be accepted in lieu of a wheel clamp.